Viscent/decj/README.md

    };
  });
  ```
-  At first glance, this code seems to "larger" than code written in jQuery.
+  At first glance, this code seems to be "larger" than code written in jQuery.
 However, in fact , other parts of the above code
   are for defining an AMD module, the only code you need write for event binding is just:
    ```javascript
    events:{